rhdtownsend/gyre/doc/sphinx/source/ref-guide/stellar-models/mesa-model-files.rst

 ================

-MESA-format files store data describing a MESA stellar model in an ASCII text file.
-(Note that MESA itself refers to these files as 'GYRE-format' files.
+MESA-format files store data describing a MESA stellar model in an ASCII text file (note that MESA itself refers to these files as 'GYRE-format' files.
 To create one of these files, set the :nml_n:`pulse_data_format` parameter of the :nml_g:`controls` namelist group to the value :nml_v:`GYRE`).